eageissinger/R-CAFE/index.md

 # R for Coastal and Freshwater Ecology

+R training sessions have finished for the season.
+The website will be updated with full tutorials by mid-April 2023.
+Session overview and material is available below.

 R training sessions for Coastal and Freshwater Ecology are geared for all levels of R users.
 Sessions are scheduled for 2 hours.

 Hour 1: "Live coding": instructor teachers material through code in real-time.
 Participants are encouraged to "code-along" and work through material and exercises throughout the session.